-‘Hamilton’ to give free performance to city teachers
+‘Hamilton’ is putting on free show for NYC public school teachers - amNewYork

 In addition to teachers, 30 Barclays employees and contractors had the chance to win a hot ticket to the popular show.

-Besides the show, the 400 teachers will attend two days of diversity and inclusion training on March 16 and 21.“To have the opportunity to pair it with the professional development further enhances the opportunity,” Fernández said.
+Besides the show, the 400 teachers will attend two days of diversity and inclusion training on March 16 and 21, funded by a grant from Barclays through The Fund for Public Schools.
+“To have the opportunity to pair it with the professional development further enhances the opportunity,” Fernández said.
 “To be able to give the teachers some concrete language and tools that they can equip themselves with and with which they can really work to build inclusive classrooms is just great.”